-The Create or Edit Scheduled Subject Visits or Events application allows Study Designers to create scheduled visit intervals per your defined protocol visit schedule.
+The Create or Edit Scheduled Subject Visits or Events allows Study Designers to create scheduled visit intervals per your defined protocol visit schedule.

 - Interval Name - Name the Interval that will display in the subject records